 Thousands Turn Out In Protest of NC Pastor’s Comments

-May 29, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+May 29, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 On Sunday, thousands of people turned out to peacefully protest outside of the Justice Center in Newton, North Carolina with a mission to spread love and acceptance in the face of Pastor Charles Worley’s hateful comments.